 The Trust was founded by Dr Margaret Lobo in memory of Otakar Kraus OBE, the Czech born English baritone.
 Otakar Kraus was a student of Konrad Wallerstein in Prague and of Fernando Capri in Milan.

+In 1939, he came to England, where he sang with the Carl Rosa Opera Company.
+Then, in 1946, he joined the English Opera Group, creating Tarquinius in Benjamin Britten’s Rape of Lucretia.
 From 1951 to 1973 he appeared at London’s Covent Garden, where he created King Fisher in Tippett’s The Midsummer Marriage in 1955.
 After his retirement, Otakar Kraus devoted himself to teaching.
 His pupils included Matthew Best, Gwynne Howell, Robert Lloyd, Jonathan Summers, Sir John Tomlinson and Willard White.
 In 1973 he was made an Officer of the Order of the British Empire.

 FOUNDING OF OKMT

-Together with a small team of dedicated therapists and staff, she built up the work of the Trust from modest beginnings to an organisation operating in 15 venues in South West London providing over 3,000 music therapy sessions for over 300 people annually.
+Together with a small team of dedicated therapists and staff, she built up the work of the Trust from modest beginnings to an organisation operating in 15 venues in South West London providing over 3,000 music therapy sessions for over 300 people.
 During that time, she also introduced the first clinical music therapy into India and Nepal, founding The Music Therapy Trust (India) and The Music Therapy Trust Nepal.

 Margaret was awarded a Fellowship from the Royal Society of Arts, Manufactures and Commerce (FRSA) in 2007, and in 2010 received an Honorary Doctorate from Middlesex University for her major contribution to the community in the UK, India and Nepal.
 In 2017 she was chosen to appear in the Independent’s Happy List, which honours inspirational people doing extraordinary things for others, and in 2018 she was honoured with a Points of Light Award from the Prime Minister.
 This Award recognises outstanding individual volunteers who are making a change in their community.